-- Treat all others with respect do not bully or harass other students or their teachers - Follow our School Values and understand, be compassionate and empathetic about the effects of bullying, discrimination, racism and sexual harassment on individuals and groups within our society - Take responsibility for our own behaviour - Develop appropriate skills and behaviours in communicating and working effectively with all others - Use the Friendship Garden to meet new friends. - 2.
-Tell the person bullying to STOP if it's safe to do so.
-We can help ourselves to be safe. - 3.
-Report bullving if it continues.
-It is not dobbing if you are reporting to keep yourself safe.
+- Treat all others with respect do not bully or harass other students or their teachers - Follow our School Values and understand, be compassionate and empathetic about the effects of bullying, discrimination, racism and sexual harassment on individuals and groups within our society - Take responsibility for our own behaviour - Develop appropriate skills and behaviours in communicating and working effectively with all others - See a Yard Duty teacher or a Peer Mediator

+2. Tell the person bullying to STOP if it's safe to do so.
+We can help ourselves to be safe.

+3. Report bullying if it continues.
+It is not dobbing if you are reporting to keep yourselfsafe.

-Bullying can be reported to any member of school staff, parents or other trusted adults.
+Bullying can be reported to any member of school staff, parents/caregivers or other trusted adults.
 School staff includes:

+- Class Teacher or Student Services Officer

+- Student Wellbeing Leaders / Pastoral Care Worker

+- Year Level Leaders

+- Curriculum Leaders

+- Assistant Principal

+- Deputy Principal

+- Principal

-- Class Teacher or Student Services Officer - School Counsellors and CPSW - Year Level Leaders - Curriculum Leaders - Junior/Middle/Senior School Leaders - Deputy Principal - Principal - 4.
-Remember that you are a valued member of our school community and have the right to be safe. - You do not deserve to be bullied.
+4. Remember that you are a valued member of our school community and have the right to be safe.

+- You do not deserve to be bullied.
 It is against our school policy. - 5.
 Be a responsible bystander.
-If you witness bullying behaviour: - Tell the person bullying to STOP if it's safe. - Encourage and support the student being bullied to report it to a staff member. - Give accurate information about the situation. - 6.
-Accept responsibility for your behaviour.
-If you have been bullying others you need to: - Listen to the effects of your behaviour on others - Show that you are sorry for what you did - Make suggestions to help repair harm or damage - You may be required to participate in counselling and your parents may be contacted. - Know that if you continue to bully others, including threatening students for reporting bullying, more serious consequences will occur.
+If you witness bullying behaviour: - Tell the person bullying to STOP if it's safe. - Encourage and support the student being bullied to report it to a staff member. - Give accurate information about the situation.

+6. Accept responsibility for your behaviour.
+If you have been bullying others you need to:

+- Listen to the effects of your behaviour on others - Show that you are sorry for what you did - Make suggestions to help repair harm or damage - You may be required to participate in counselling and your parents/caregivers may be contacted. - Know that if you continue to bully others, including threatening students for reporting bullying, more serious consequences will occur.